-The Life of Paulus the First Hermit
+The Life of St. Paul the First Hermit

-Early Christian asceticism In the Vita of St Paul the First Hermit
+Early Christian asceticism In the Vita of St. Paul the First Hermit

 St. Paul the First Hermit, Patron of our Order

-St. Paul the First Hermit, also known as St. Paul of Thebes was born around 227 AD. in the Thebaid region of Egypt.
+St. Paul the First Hermit, also known as St. Paul of Thebes, was born around 227 AD. in the Thebaid region of Egypt.
 He is best known in the West through an account of his life recorded by St. Jerome.

-It would be these elements that the Order would later use for its coat of arms, the Palm tree, and the raven with the bread the it brough, along with two lions from the account of his death.
+It would be these elements that the Order would later use for its coat of arms, the Palm tree, and the raven with the bread it brought, along with two lions from the account of his death.
 The Pauline flag would use colours to represent similar elements, green for the palm tree, yellow for the desert sand, black for the raven, and white for the bread it brought.

 Once he found St. Paul, it would be some time before St. Paul would admit him to his cave.
 Something that seems much less strange when we realise this was common practice for a spiritual master to let the one seeking him wait outside to test the seriousness of his quest.

-St. Paul the First Hermit would be taken in the 13th century to be the Patron of the Order that bears his name when Blessed Eusebius gathered the hermits then living in the Pilis mountains together into the monastery of the Holy Cross.
-These hermits having a great devotion to the desert fathers chose St. Paul the First Hermit to be their example and patron.
+In the 13th century, the Order that now bears St. Paul the First Hermit’s name, would take him to be its Heavenly Patron when Blessed Eusebius gathered the hermits then living in the Pilis mountains together into the monastery of the Holy Cross.
+These hermits markedly devoted to the desert fathers chose St. Paul the First Hermit as their example and patron.

 The Order of St. Paul the First Hermit celebrates his Solemnity on the 15th of January.
 In the lead-up to the Solemnity, a Novena is celebrated in his Honor.